-- Cyberbullying has increased with the increased use of the social media sites, the Internet, e-mail, and mobile devices.1 Unlike more traditional bullying, cyberbullying can be more anonymous and can occur nearly constantly.1 A person can be cyberbullied day or night, such as when they are checking their e‑mail, using Facebook or another social network site, or even when they are using a mobile phone.1
+- Cyberbullying has increased with the increased use of the social media sites, the Internet, e-mail, and mobile devices.3 Unlike more traditional bullying, cyberbullying can be more anonymous and can occur nearly constantly.3 A person can be cyberbullied day or night, such as when they are checking their e mail, using Facebook or another social network site, or even when they are using a mobile phone.3

-- Workplace bullying refers to adult behavior that is repeatedly aggressive and involves the use of power over another person at the workplace.3 Certain laws apply to adults in the workplace to help prevent such violence.
-Read more about occupational violence and laws to prevent it at: http://www.cdc.gov/niosh/topics/violence/.
+- Workplace bullying refers to adult behavior that is repeatedly aggressive and involves the use of power over another person at the workplace.4 Certain laws apply to adults in the workplace to help prevent such violence.
+Read more from CDC about occupational violence and laws to prevent it.

 Centers for Disease Control and Prevention.
 (2014).
 Featured topic: bullying research.
 Retrieved on January 28, 2014, from